Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Nonlinear sigma model

-A dependence of the coupling constants of the NLSM on $\varphi$ is recovered by generalizing Eq.~\eqref{eq:G-Sigma-Q} to include massive fluctuations outside of the NLSM manifold, as are contained in Eq.~\eqref{eq:G-Sigma-fluctuations}.
-Then, integrating out these massive fluctuations in Gaussian approximation yields a renormalization of the coupling constants of the NLSM.
-A straightforward way to find this renormalization is to take the general form of the NLSM obtained from the gradient expansion of Eq.~\eqref{eq:S-0-G-Sigma} but with undetermined coefficients, linearize the NLSM action, and match it to the Gaussian theory after all massive fluctuations have been integrated out in the latter.
+In principle, the $\varphi$-dependence of the NLSM coupling constants can be restored by generalizing Eq.~\eqref{eq:G-Sigma-Q} to include massive fluctuations outside the NLSM manifold, as incorporated in the Gaussian ansatz~\eqref{eq:G-Sigma-fluctuations}.
+Integrating out these massive fluctuations within the Gaussian approximation---which remains controlled for massive modes on all scales---then leads to a renormalization of the NLSM coupling constants.
+A more direct alternative is to start from the general form of the NLSM obtained via the gradient expansion of Eq.~\eqref{eq:S-0-G-Sigma}, leaving the coefficients undetermined, then linearize the NLSM action and match it to the Gaussian theory after the massive fluctuations have been integrated out in the latter.
 Following this approach, we find that the NLSM action splits into two contributions,

 that describe, respectively, the replica-symmetric and replicon sectors of the theory.
 As noted in Sec.~\ref{sec:replica-keldysh-action}, for $R = 1$, the measurement Lagrangian~\eqref{eq:L-M-G-R=1} coincides with the one for random projective measurements of occupation numbers~\cite{Poboiko2023, Poboiko2025}, up to a factor of $1/2$ in the definition of $\gamma$.
 Therefore, in the replica-symmetric sector of the theory, the Lagrangian is